Russell Wilson gets five-year, $245M extension from Broncos

 AP Pro Football Writer

+General manager George Paton thanked Penner “and our entire ownership group for the support and resources to get this long-term extension done.”

+The extension pays Wilson an average of $49 million a year beginning in 2024 and keeps him under contract in Denver through the 2028 season for $296 million.

-Wilson had two years and $51 million left on his deal when the Broncos acquired him from Seattle for five draft picks and three players in a franchise-changing trade six months ago.
-That $51 million has been restructured.
+He had two years and $51 million left on his deal when the Broncos acquired him from Seattle for five draft picks and three players in a franchise-changing trade six months ago.

+Paton said in a statement that “in just a few short months with the Broncos, Russell has already had a dramatic effect on this organization both on and off the field.
+His leadership, work-ethic and championship mentality have helped elevate our team in partnership with Coach (Nathaniel) Hackett, his teammates and the staff.”

+Although much of the money is in the form of a bonus, Wilson’s new deal averages $49 million per year, just shy of Aaron Rodgers’ $50 million average on the four-year, $200 million deal the Packers QB signed to stay in Green Bay this year.

 Penner said last month that Paton’s trade for Wilson in the spring made the Broncos an even more attractive asset.